Cynfinitely/Cynfinitely/README.md

 - 🔭 I’m currently working on [Ronaldoormessi](https://github.com/Cynfinitely/ronaldoormessi)

 - 🌱 I’m currently learning Cloud.

+- 🎉 New year , new aims.

 - ❓ Ask me about anything related to MERN stack and related technologies